 - After the creation of Design Strips, the program automatically selects a predefined number of design sections for each of the Design Strips and performs a design check for each of the design sections.
 Figure 3.8-5 (a) shows the design sections determined by the program for Design Strip - Each design section is drawn normal to a "Support Line" within the Design Strip.
-"Support Lines" are explained in detail in the ADAPT-Builder 20xx User Manual.
-Briefly, and in the context of slab-on-ground, a Support Line is a line that you draw for each Design Strip to indicate the orientation of the design check.
+"Support Lines" are explained in detail in chapter 6 of the ADAPT-Modeler 20 User Manual.
+Briefly, and in the context of slab-onground, a Support Line is a line that you draw for each Design Strip to indicate the orientation of the design check.
 That is to say, the bending stresses within the Design Strip will be calculated in direction of the "Support Line."
 The shear stresses will be for sections normal to the Support Line (design sections).